Below, you can read about the different areas we are involved with, and the work we do.

 Statistical Disclosure Control (SDC) is the practice of ensuring that data remain confidential.
 In the context of a secure setting, this normally refers to checking statistical outputs produced from confidential sources of data to ensure that no entity from the data can be revealed by examining the statistics produced from the data; nor that any confidential information is released.

 SDC is therefore a critical function of any secure setting.
 Group members have practice of SDC, and apply SDC to statistical outputs produced in their secure settings on a regular basis.
 We therefore provide a unique forum for exchanging expertise and practice on how to apply SDC to statistical non-data outputs.

-We’re developing an SDC Handbook that can be used by anybody employed to undertake SDC of statistical outputs.
-This will draw on the experience of all members of SDAP, and is due to be published in August 2018.
+We identified the need for and produced the SDC Handbook that can be used by anybody employed to undertake SDC of statistical outputs.
+This valuable resource draws on the experience of all members of SDAP, and was first published in August 2018.

 Uses of Confidential Data

 Finally, it is important that staff working in a secure setting appreciate how confidential data can be used; often because it will aid their understanding about why their roles are so important, and so that they can provide support to users of their settings.